DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Deformation Mapping

 \subsection{Warp Estimation and Non-Rigid Guided Matching}

-The input of NRSfM is the set of warps $\eta_{k k^*}$ between the keyframe $k$ and its best covisible keyframes $k^*$.
-A warp is a function that projects the coordinates of a point in the original image to the matched one:
+The input of NRSfM is the set of warps $\eta_{k k^*}$ between an anchor keyframe $k$ and their covisible keyframes $k^*$.
+The image warp $\eta_{k k^*}$ is a function that transforms a point in the anchor keyframe into the corresponding point in its covisible $k^*$:

 We use a particular family of warps called Schwarps \cite{pizarro2016schwarps}, because, as discussed in \cite{parashar2017isometric}, the formulation of the 2D Schwarzian equation regularizers are equivalent to the infinitesimal planarity of the NRSfM.
 See Figure \,\ref{fig:keyframe_matching_new_points} for two examples of warp between keyframes.